Showing posts with label Symbolism. Show all posts

 'the Statuae Isiacae, Teraphims, and little Idols, found about Mummies, do make a decussation or Jacobs Crosse, with their armes, like that on the head of Ephraim and Manasses' [4]

 Browne's pioneering comparative religion studies detected that mystical body language is shared by various world religions.
-His ability to supply Egyptian, Judaic and Roman examples of mystical body language in The Garden of Cyrus demonstrates his ability to find connections between seemingly disparate concepts, and highlights his fascination with hidden patterns underlying human culture and symbolism.
+His ability to supply Egyptian, Judaic and Roman examples of mystical body language in The Garden of Cyrus demonstrates his finding connections between seemingly disparate concepts and highlights his fascination with hidden patterns underlying human culture and symbolism.

 The literary critic Peter Green noted that Browne, 'packs his prose with as much concentrated symbolic meaning as it will stand' and that, 'Every symbol is interrelated with the over-all pattern'.[5]